Back pain is very common, with around one in three of us getting back pain every year. It’s usually the lower back

-For most people with back pain, there isn’t any specific, underlying problem or condition that can be identified as the cause of the pain.
+For most people with back pain, there isn’t any specific, underlying problem or condition that can be identified as the cause of the back pain.
 However, there are a number of factors that can increase your risk of developing back pain, or aggravate it once you have it.
 These include:

 - standing, sitting or bending down for long periods

 - lifting, carrying, pushing or pulling loads that are too heavy, or doing these tasks in the wrong way

 - having a trip or a fall

 - having poor posture

 There may be other, more serious underlying causes of your low back pain.
 They include: